 Frontierland Rope Drop (9AM to 11AM)

 Because we’d gotten advance FastPass+ reservations for Space Mountain, Peter Pan’s Flight, and Seven Dwarfs Mine Train, we had an easy decision to start our day at Big Thunder Mountain Railroad.
-We discuss rope drop strategy in more detail on our Magic Kingdom FastPass+ post, and we’ll supplement this post with our own experiences as we expand them.
+For a day that starts with Seven Dwarfs Mine Train rope drop, see our May 2019 trip report.

 With ropes dropping at 9AM, we were in line for Big Thunder Mountain Railroad at 9:04AM when the posted wait was five minutes.
 We were on the ride at 9:11AM and off at 9:16AM.
 We headed to Splash Mountain, which at 9:16AM had a posted five minutes wait.
 We walked on at 9:18AM and were off at 9:33AM.